 Place the cheesecake in a water bath and bake at 500ºF for 10 minutes, then lower the heat to 250ºF and bake for about an hour or until the edges are baked and the center is slightly jiggly.

 Once the cheesecake is done baking turn off the oven and remove the cheesecake, run an offset spatula or knife around the edge to loosen the sides from the pan.
 Place the cheesecake back in the warm oven (not in the water bath) with the door slightly open and cool for about an hour.
 Remove from oven and cool completely on the stovetop.
-Chill in the fridge for at least 6 house, preferably overnight.
+Chill in the fridge for at least 6 hours, preferably overnight.
 Enjoy!